Sheldon-Lloyd/Cyber.Beast/comic/makkusu/episode-3/readme.md

 As they wait Makkusu turns on the TV on his CSD while asking if she wants to watch something while waiting
 ## Act 3
-Airiona has a look of shame as she knows that if puts on the TV he may see a news report of her break in Just as she is about to decline watch televisioning on Makkusu's CSD Xenos arrives to pick up Airiona
+- Airiona has a look of shame as she knows that if puts on the TV he may see a news report of her break in

+	Just as she is about to decline watching television on Makkusu's CSD Xenos arrives to pick up Airiona

-As Airiona leaves it can be seen in the Background on Makkusu's CSD a news report of Airiona breaking into the Hub he was at
+- As Airiona leaves taking a blueprint of the controlers with her it can be seen in the Background on Makkusu's CSD a news report of Airiona breaking into the Hub he was at

+	Airiona: See ya/good luck maybe next time we meet it'll be in cyberspace